jinikeda/WATTE_v3/README.md

 |     Elevation and water levels (ADCIRC)    |     Inundation depth (low, medium, high)    |     Selection of k-value                  |
 |     Biomass distribution (Hydro-MEM)          |     Biomass density (low, medium, high)     |     Selection of k-value                  |

-Here, the user manually determines decay constants from  **Table 1** when the user don't have ADCIRC and Hydro-MEM results.
+Here, the user manually determines decay constants from  **Table 1** when the user doesn't have ADCIRC and Hydro-MEM results.
 But, a classification map (Land, water, and marshes) is a must. \
 &ensp; [Information about Hydro-MEM](https://www.arcgis.com/apps/MapJournal/index.html?appid=85242c8a228945f3b943f3ec7f01e035)